MattHalloran/ReactGraphQLTemplate/README.md

 ## Database migrations
 Database migrations are handled by Prisma.
 Full documentation can be found [here](https://www.prisma.io/docs/concepts/components/prisma-migrate)

 ## Database seeding
 Database seeding is also handled by Prisma, with full documentation [here](https://www.prisma.io/docs/guides/database/seed-database).

 ## Non-database storage
 It is generally recommended to store data on an external server, but for smaller projects, local upload/download can also be useful.
 In this project, admins have a wide array of customization features, such as changing the images in a hero banner.
 Uploaded data is stored at `<project_dir>`/assets

+## Remote debugging
+If you have scripts to back up the database or logs from a remote server, you probably want them to run automatically.
+This can be done through `Tash Scheduling`.

+### Task scheduling on Windows (with WSL)
+1. Open `Task Scheduler` from the Windows start menu
+2. Select `Create Task`
+3. Enter a task name and description
+4. In the Triggers tab, select "New" and select "At startup" as the trigger.
+5. In the Actions tab, select "New" and select "Start a program" as the action.
+6. In the "Program/script" field, enter this command to open WSL: `C:\Windows\System32\wsl.exe`
+7. In the "Add arguments" field, enter the path to the .sh script you created in step 3, using Linux-style paths.
+For example: ```/root/Programming/ReactGraphQLTemplate/scripts/listen.sh```
+8. Press `Ok` to save the task

 ## Email setup